 Fever, weakness, and damage to other organs may occur.

-Diagnosis is based mainly on symptoms but also on blood tests for rheumatoid factor and on x-rays.
+Diagnosis is based mainly on symptoms but also on blood tests for rheumatoid factor and anti-cyclic citrullinated peptide (anti-CCP) and on x-rays.

-Treatment can include exercises and splinting, drugs (nonsteroidal anti-inflammatory drugs, disease-modifying antirheumatic drugs, and immunosuppressive drugs), and sometimes surgery.
+Treatment can include exercises and splinting, medications (nonsteroidal anti-inflammatory drugs, disease-modifying antirheumatic drugs, and immunosuppressive drugs), and sometimes surgery.

 Worldwide, rheumatoid arthritis develops in about 1% of the population, regardless of race or country of origin, affecting women 2 to 3 times more often than men.
 Usually, rheumatoid arthritis first appears between 35 years and 50 years of age, but it may occur at any age.
 A disorder similar to rheumatoid arthritis can occur in children.
-The disease is then called juvenile idiopathic arthritis.
+The disease is then called juvenile idiopathic arthritis Juvenile Idiopathic Arthritis (JIA) Juvenile idiopathic arthritis is a group of related childhood diseases that begin by age 16 and involve persistent or recurring inflammation of the joints.
+Certain forms of juvenile idiopathic... read more .
 However, the prognosis for juvenile idiopathic arthritis is often somewhat different.

 The exact cause of rheumatoid arthritis is not known.
-It is considered an autoimmune disease.
+It is considered an autoimmune disease Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more .
 Components of the immune system attack the soft tissue that lines the joints (synovial tissue) and can also attack connective tissue in many other parts of the body, such as the blood vessels and lungs.
 Eventually, the cartilage, bone, and ligaments of the joint erode (wear away), causing deformity, instability, and scarring within the joint.
 The joints deteriorate at a variable rate.
 Many factors, including genetic predisposition, may influence the pattern of the disease.
 Unknown environmental factors (such as viral infections and cigarette smoking) are thought to play a role.